 |Paul Druzinsky (2002-2005)|

-Paul Druzinsky, Branson’s eighth Head of School, arrived in 2002 after serving as Associate Head at Miss Porter’s School in Farmington, Connecticut for six years.
+Paul Druzinsky, Branson’s ninth Head of School, arrived in 2002 after serving as Associate Head at Miss Porter’s School in Farmington, Connecticut for six years.
 Upon earning his B.A. from Claremont McKenna College, Druzinsky taught drama at the Francis Parker School in Chicago for nine years and had been Upper School Principal at St. Andrew’s Episcopal in Jackson, Mississippi.
 Warm and soft-spoken, Druzinsky offered a calming and collaborative leadership style.
 His tenure at Branson saw initiatives to revive the traditional Honor Code and renewed efforts to develop stronger notions of character and integrity at the School in the first decade of the twenty-first century.

 |Thomas W. Price (2007-2014)|

-Branson named Thomas W. “Woody” Price its ninth headmaster in the spring of 2006.
+Branson named Thomas W. “Woody” Price its tenth headmaster in the spring of 2007.
 A summa cum laude graduate of Lake Forest College with a master’s degree from Columbia University and a doctorate in educational administration from the University of Pennsylvania, Dr. Price had extensive experience as headmaster of Cambridge Friends School in Massachusetts, Abington Friends School in Pennsylvania, and The Isadore Newman School in New Orleans before taking the helm at Branson.
 Branson was already engaged in a major capital campaign led by his predecessor as Acting Headmaster, Peter Esty, and Dr. Price adeptly led the successful conclusion of that campaign and the completion of new buildings across campus, including a modern, environmentally-sustainable dining hall and the long-anticipated new arts building.
 Under Price’s leadership Branson expanded its technology initiatives, continued its efforts to strengthen and sustain the School’s mission, and took the lead among American schools in its “green initiative” that culminated in the creation of the sustainable dining hall, Maxwell Music Hall, and the new sculpture and digital media centers.